BT Home Hub vs Sky Hub vs Virgin Super Hub

 Wireless routers from the big broadband providers

-The Sky Hub, in common with most non-fibre wireless routers, offers 802.11n connectivity at a maximum speed of 144Mb, but only over the 2.54GHz band, and there's no support for the faster 802.11ac protocol.
+The basic Sky Hub is starting to show its age.
+It offers 802.11n connectivity at a maximum speed of 144Mb, but only over the 2.54GHz band, and there's no support for the faster 802.11ac protocol.
 However, unlike other lower-spec routers it features a built-in VDSL port, so customers taking fibre broadband don't need a separate modem.